pinbo/junli-blog/content/apps/2024-07-23-wheat-homeologs.md

 - 2024-09-18: modify the `blastp` method (`-seg yes`) to match Ensembl blast output (only affect some top hits of Arabidopsis).
 - 2024-09-18: add some low confidence genes that are hits of high confidence genes.
 For example, the B homeolog of PLATZ-A1 (TraesCS6A02G156600) is a low confidence gene.
+- 2024-11-01: add alignment length from BLAST for At and Os hits.
+Without the alignment length, we cannot tell which wheat gene is best At/Os homolog.

 **Methods**